 The danger with this is that if we’re not careful, we’ll reduce all spiritual experiences to a set of physical processes that can be measured by machines or computers.

 Ultimately relegating spiritual experiences to the realm of imagination, while rationalizing away our sense of curiosity and wonder for the greater mystery of life.

-Like unsaid rules that society is unconsciously accepting by default, because that’s what dominates the media.
+Like unsaid rules that society is unconsciously accepting by default because that’s what dominates the media.
 If it can be measured by a study or a piece of scientific equipment, then it’s real.

-As founder of Mindvalley, Vishen Lakhiani, might call them – “brules” or bulls#it rules.
+As founder of Mindvalley, Vishen Lakhiani might call them – “brules” or bulls#it rules.
 A blindly accepted rule is a limit.
 In this case, a limit to love.

 But it doesn’t have to be this way.
 The more we all apply the metaphysics of love to have deeper experiences, we won’t need anyone to tell us what’s real or not.
-We’ll be grounded and stable in our own personal experience.
+We’ll be grounded and stable in our own personal experiences.

-Our heart has a wisdom and intelligence of its own but speaks a different language to our rational mind.
+Our heart has wisdom and intelligence of its own but speaks a different language to our rational mind.

 Experiences are made up of tangible qualities we feel and sense.
 If we immerse our awareness into these qualities, it allows us to go beyond the physical into more expansive experiences of the heart.

-The metaphysical understanding of what’s happening when you love someone, gives you a framework to help understand your experiences.
+The metaphysical understanding of what’s happening when you love someone gives you a framework to help understand your experiences.

 So you can consciously engage your heart in a tangible way to deepen your personal relationship to love.